Phone / WhatsApp :+86 15868721920

 Stainless Steel Grades

 The best sanitary fittings use high-grade stainless steel for strength and hygiene.
 You will find that Sunhy manufactures fittings from ASTM A403 WP316L/304L and Duplex Tube.
 These materials set the standard for durability in industrial applications.
+For duplex fabrication and corrosion performance guidance, see IMOA’s duplex guideline PDF.

 • 316L stainless steel resists corrosion and heat.
 You often see it in bpe and 3A fittings for pharmaceutical and food processing.